lenaschimmel/bestelampe/README.md

    - 🟢 **LED modules** • Stuff that actually emits light. *only handmade prototypes*
    - 🟡 **Enclosure** • To hold the electronics together, protect it from the environment, and guide the light.
  - Software
-   - 🟢  **[Firmware]() for main- and extension module**
+   - 🟢  **[Firmware](software/bestelampe) for main- and extension module**
    - 🟡 **Control software (Web, Desktop, Mobile, CLI, M5Paper...)**
-   - 🔴 **Common code library** • The firmware and all control software variants are written in Rust and use a common code base.
+   - 🔴 **Common code library** • The firmware and all control software variants are written in Rust and should all use a common, portable code base.

-The hardware modules are intended like to be used like this:
+In the initial concept, hardware modules are intended like to be used like this:

 <img src="assets/modules.drawio.png" width="49%" />

-The main module with its ESP32-C6 can control one chain of LED modules (within a chain, all modules show the same color/brightness).
+- The main module with its ESP32-C6 can control one chain of LED modules (within a chain, all modules show the same color/brightness).
 It offers four wireless protocols, but only one or two of them can be used at the same time.

-The extension module can control up to three chains of LED modules (each chain has individual color/brightness).
+- The extension module can control up to three chains of LED modules (each chain has individual color/brightness).
 Its ESP32 only has two wireless protocols, but they can be used at the same time, so that a total of three protocols can be combined.

-All modules have many connectors to attach additional hardware.
+I'm currently exploring a different approach, starting with LED Module C, which might need changes to the whole modularization concept.
+Stay tuned...

 ## State of the project
 ### Documentation
 This readme is not up-to-date.
 Both software and hardware are already more advanced than what the next paragraphs describe.
 Please look at the source code and/or the LED Modules' READMEs in the `hardware` directory to get a better impression of the current state.

 ### Software
-The actual software is basically non-existent.
-There are a few proof-of-concept projects written in Rust, but they don't have the proper architecture.
-Most of these projects are not even worth putting into git.

-A concept for a reliable, flexible firmware exists in my head, but I did not yet have time to write it down.
+The firmware is currently in a transformation from messy, quick-and-dirty proof-of-concept to a more structured and reliable architecture.
+It supports all hardware components of the Main Module v1 and LED Module A.

 Possible next steps:
- - Fix multithreaded access to peripherals
  - Move code between bestelampe (hardware-dependent) and abstraktelampe (hardware-independent)
- - Check if fading and temporal dithering are already available in Rust
+ - Make PWM fading, 20 bit resoluition and temporal dithering are available in Rust (only partly supported by esp-idf-hal)

 ### Hardware
 For the hardware, multiple prototypes with various degrees of sophistication exist: